About Losing Weight

 Studies show that every year, "losing weight" is the #1 New Year's resolution (Kassirer.
 1998).

-- "They buy low-calorie and low-fat foods, deny themselves desserts, drink only artificially sweetened beverages, join commercial weight-loss clubs (and buy their special and especially expensive prepared meals), visit “fat farms,” take diet pills of one sort or another, submit to liposuction, and exercise obsessively to burn calories.
-Every new remedy is greeted with a wave of enthusiasm, from amphetamines and thyroxine in the 1960s to Olestra, fenfluramine and phentermine (fen–phen), and sibutramine in the 1990s.
-The goal is to reach the elusive American ideal — to be slim, fit, and forever young" (Kassirer.
+- "People buy low-calorie and low-fat foods, deny themselves desserts, drink only artificially sweetened beverages, join commercial weight-loss clubs (and buy their special and especially expensive prepared meals), visit “fat farms,” take diet pills of one sort or another, submit to liposuction, and exercise obsessively to burn calories.
+Every new remedy is greeted with a wave of enthusiasm, from amphetamines and thyroxine in the 1960s to Olestra, fenfluramine, and phentermine (fen–phen), and sibutramine in the 1990s.
+The goal is to reach the elusive American ideal, to be slim, fit, and forever young" (Kassirer.
 1998).

 99% Of The People Who Make New Year's Resolutions Make One That that Includes Losing Weight

 "Expend more energy than you consume!"
 That sounds easy.
-Unfortunately, the "calories in" vs. "calories out" equation has more than the often-cited two parameters intake and expenditure.
-And due to the subtle, yet complex ways by which energy intake and energy expenditure directly and indirectly influence each other, losing weight is much harder than any of the shiny articles in the men's and women's magazines would suggest.
+Unfortunately, the "calories in" versus "calories out" equation has more than the two parameters, intake, and expenditure.
+Due to the subtle, yet sophisticated ways in which energy intake and energy expenditure, directly and indirectly, influence each other, losing weight is more complicated than the shiny articles in the men's and women's magazines would suggest.

-We want to be honest with you: Those of you, who have acquired a significant amount of unwanted body fat, are usually not going to be able to achieve ambitious weight loss goals within one year.
-Against that background it is important that you realize that a "new year's resolution" is not going to suffice.
+If you have acquired a significant amount of unwanted body fat, you are usually not going to achieve ambitious weight loss goals within one year.
+As such, you must realize a "New Year's resolution" is not going to suffice.

 Make Your New Year's Resolution a New Life's Resolution!

-Rather than with a new year's resolution, your next and last weight loss program should thus start with a "new life's resolution".
-And one thing cannot be debated: Unless you are not willing to make an ongoing commitment, you are not going to shed that belly and keep it off for the rest of your life.
+Rather than a new year's resolution, your next and last weight loss program should thus start with a "new life resolution."
+Unless you are willing to make an ongoing commitment, you are not going to achieve the fit and toned body you desire for the rest of your life.
 Shocking?

-OK, with that being said, let's see what “”Ongoing commitment, desire, and discipline” entails:
+Okay, that being said, let's see what ongoing commitment, desire, and discipline entails: